Skip to main content

 Electives12

-Combined Degree in Civil Engineering
+Combined Accelerated Degree Program (BS/MEngr) in Civil Engineering

 Degree Requirements

-Students seeking the Master of Science degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies' as well as particular requirements set forth by the Civil Engineering Department.
+Students seeking the Master of Science degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Civil Engineering Department.

 Degree requirements will be those listed by the School of Graduate Studies for the M.S. degree, both for the thesis option and the non-thesis option.
 There are no specific departmental degree requirements beyond those listed in the graduate catalog for the M.S. degree.

-Thesis Option:
+Thesis Option

-1. A minimum of 30 semester credits in a major field, including the credits granted for the thesis and the research leading to the thesis.
+1. A minimum of 30-semester credits in a major field, including the credits granted for the thesis and the research leading to the thesis.

 2. At least one-half of the credits must be at or above the 500-level.

-3. A minimum of 15-credit hours of course work.
+3. A minimum of 15-credit hours of coursework.

 4. A maximum of one-fourth (usually 8-9 semester credits) of the credit hours required for the degree may be transferred from another institution.